 Classical music has always impressed me.Â I tend to study the performers while they play.
 I enjoy seeing the differences between them, the passion and focus of each artist, and how they deliver the emotion of each piece through their craft.

-So many talented musicians coming together from diverse backgrounds, sometimes with little rehearsal, under the direction of a masterful conductor, to present timeless pieces that have withstood the test of decades or even centuriesâ€”without a noticeable mistakeâ€”a true feat.
+So many talented musicians coming together from diverse backgrounds, sometimes with little rehearsal, under the direction of a masterful conductor, to present timeless pieces that have withstood the test of decades or even centuriesâ€”without a noticeable mistakeâ€”is a true feat to behold.

 A Proud History

 The Festival was Co-founded in 1993 by American conductor and Artistic Director Michael PalmerÂ and renowned cellist, Robert Sylvester (at that time Dean of The College of Fine and Performing Arts and Director of Cultural Affairs of Western Washington University).
-This year, Palmer celebrates 50 years as a conductor.
+This year, Palmer celebrates 51 years as a conductor.
 Each year, talented musicians from all across the United States and Canada, many of whom are principals in orchestras such as New York Philharmonic and the Boston, Chicago, and Atlanta Symphonies, along with well-known soloists and groups, share their craft before sold-out audiences.

 The Festival’s dedication to excellence has been noticed and recognized throughout the country.
 Their art has been aired by NPR and American Public Media.
 They also received consecutive National Endowment for the Arts grants in 2009 and 2010 due to the quality of the Festival and its value to the national cultural tapestry.
 We are so fortunate to have such talent just down the street each year.

 - There will be six special guest artists or groups this season performing with theÂ Festival OrchestraÂ andÂ Chorus.